triggthediscovery/thingy/README.md

 # thingy
 it exists

+To run the runtime tests run "make" and then "./driver" The runtime tests will be stored in the insertRT.csv, displayRT.csv, findRT.csv, and insertRT.csv

 The tester is for seperate tests for the BST.h.
-The driver will contain the actual timer tests.
+The driver will contain the actual run time tests.
-To run the tester functions run "make clean" then "./tester"
+To run the tester functions run "make clean" then "./tester".

 	tests: